Teddy-Dragon/startup/notes.md

 // OUTPUT: 'a'
 // OUTPUT: 'b'

+What is valid javascript syntax for if, else, for, while, switch statements? if () else ()

 String Functions:
 length:	The number of characters in the string indexOf():	The starting index of a given substring